 1. Kaspa (KAS) — BlockDAG PoW Payments With High Throughput

-Built around a directed acyclic graph, Kaspa applies the GhostDAG protocol to allow parallel blocks at a high block rate while keeping proof-of-work security intact.
-The design aims to cut latency and sustain scalable settlement for payments and dApps.
+Kaspa uses a directed acyclic graph approach and the GhostDAG protocol to enable parallel blocks while keeping proof-of-work security.
+The stated goal is to reduce latency and support scalable settlement for payments and applications.

 Quick metrics: